msoukhomlinov/n8n-nodes-hudu/README.md

 - Create and manage network information
 - Link to companies
 - Filter by company and attributes
+- Pick related VLANs with an option loader

 ### Password Folders
-- Create and organise password folders
+- Create, update, delete, and retrieve password folders
-- Support for folder hierarchy
+- Security modes: all users or specific groups (`allowed_groups` when `security = specific`)
-- Filter by parent folder
+- Filter by name, company, search
+- Pick allowed groups with an option loader

 ### Procedures
 - Create and manage procedures